shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 PCI has simplified the definition of multiple key terms including Cardholder Data, Card Data Environment, and Sensitive Authentication Data

 **Cardholder Data (CHD) includes:**
 * Primary Account Number (PAN)
 * Cardholder Name
 * Expiration Date
 * Service Code (The Service Code is a 3-digit value encoded into the magnetic stripe on the back of your credit and debit cards.)

 **Sensitive Authentication Data (SAD) includes:**
 * Full track data (magnetic stripe data or equivalent data on a chip)
 * Card verification code
 * PINs/PIN block

 **Card Data Environment (CDE) includes:**
 * System components, people, and processes that store, process, and transmit CHD and/or SAD
 * System components that may not store, process, transmit CHD or SAD but have unrestricted access to system components that do store, process, transmit CHD or SAD
 * System components, people, or processes that could impact the security of the CDE.

 **Bespoke and Customer Software**
 * Bespoke software is defined as software developed by a 3rd party to the organization’s specific specifications.
 * Customer software is defined as software developed by the organization for its use.

 {: .box-warning}
 **PCI Terms are Not Interchangeable**:  PCI has also reinforced its use of different terms for different types of data processed during payment card transactions.
-Different terms are purposely used to provide context around the security requirements required for the various data elements present in payment card transaction processing. <br><br>For example- if PCI DSS states that the PAN needs encrypted, they are only requiring encryption of PAN and not the broader family of cardholder data.
+Different terms are purposely used to provide context around the security requirements required for the various data elements present in payment card transaction processing. <br><br>For example- if PCI DSS states that only the PAN needs encrypted, they are only requiring encryption of the PAN and not the broader family of cardholder data.

 ### Use of Third-Party Service Providers (Requirement 12.8):

-* **When relying on Third Party Service Providers to demonstrate PCI DSS Compliance:**
+When relying on Third Party Service Providers to demonstrate PCI DSS Compliance:
 * Third parties do not need to be PCI DSS certified for the assessed organization to become certified **BUT**
   * If a third party is used to meet a PCI requirement, the organization cannot be compliant without the third party also demonstrating they meet the requirements.
 * Third party compliance must be validated via their Attestation Of Compliance, **OR** via the organization's PCI assessment extending to the third party (referred to as an **on-demand assessment**).
-  * The third party service provider's evidence of compliance can be obtained via the Payment Brand List(s) of PCI DSS Compliant Service Providers (e.g., (Visa)[https://www.visa.com/splisting/searchGrsp.do]) if it is clear that the certification is related to the services used.
+* The third party service provider's evidence of compliance can be obtained via the Payment Brand List(s) of PCI DSS Compliant Service Providers (e.g., [Visa](https://www.visa.com/splisting/searchGrsp.do)) if it is clear that the certification is related to the services used.

 ### Approaches for Implementing and Validating PCI DSS